The Field House (East Texas A&M): Building features and structure

-The Field House covers 69,000 square feet and will seat 5,000 people for either a volleyball or basketball contest.
+The Field House covers 69,000 square feet and will seat 3,055 people for either a volleyball or basketball contest.
 The facility is also the host to the University's Athletic Administration staff, the Sports Medicine Department and the Health and Human Performance Department; in addition to the offices for the basketball, cross country and track and field, golf, soccer, softball and volleyball teams.

 The Field House is shaped like an airplane hangar and has space for three basketball courts crossways.
 The floor allows three games to be played at the same time under one roof.
-The one lengthwise court is reserved for A&M-Commerce basketball and volleyball matches.
+The one lengthwise court is reserved for East Texas A&M basketball and volleyball games.
 With an arched roof, 58 feet from the ground at the highest point, is supported on steel beams that are stationed at one end.

 Usage

-In addition to being used for A&M-Commerce Basketball and Volleyball, the A&M-Commerce intrascholastic Intramural Sports Basketball Championships for both Men and Women are played at the Field House.
-Also, the University Interscholastic League hosts the High School conference AAAA Region II Basketball tournaments for both Men and Women.
-The winners of the respective tournaments go on to play in the state basketball tournament.
+In addition to being used for East Texas A&M basketball and volleyball, the ETA&M intrascholastic intramural sports basketball championships for both men and women are played at the Field House.